 Personal relationships are a different story.
 Here you have more latitude.
 What do you do when a friend supports a criminal enterprise?
 It brings up two impossible choices.
 Do you try to save or break the relationship?

 Only those who spoke out were seen as having the moral high ground.
-Many who spoke out suffered persecution, but they could not remain silent to the evil being done.
+Many who spoke out suffered persecution, but they could not remain silent about the evil being done.
 So ask yourself, what do you want your legacy to be?
 Will you speak out or be silent?
 Will you hold personal relationships with someone who aligns with the modern Nazi party as bigots, racists?

 Do You Save or Break a Relationship?

 Here’s the dilemma, which comes down to two impossible choices.
 First, you can save a religious fanatic, bigot, or racist.
 This is a considerable investment of time and effort, and it also means you must maintain ties with someone that conflicts with your personal values.
 A hybrid approach of the first choice is to maintain partial contact to plant seeds.
 This last choice has only a small chance of success.

 Two, you can break ties with a religious bigot in the hopes they will find their own way.
 This separates you from the contamination of their toxic beliefs.